BioinformaNicks/Bioinformatics-training-collection/README.md

 # R
+R is a language developed for statistical computation and graphical visualisation, although it is currently being expanded into a more versatile programming language.
+It is gaining popularity in Bioinformatics due to it's capabilities for data science.
 ## R IDE
 When learning and applying R, code should be developed within an Integrated Development Environment (IDE).
 This is dedicated software for editing code, and for running the code.